 Pull over as you reach the first safe haven or well-lit area.

-Officers in unmarked vehicles usually wear police uniforms, and always possess a photo ID card and a badge.
+Officers in unmarked vehicles usually wear police uniforms, and always have a photo ID card and a badge.
 If a non-uniformed officer stops you, always ask the officer for identification.